Editing Your Book: A Crucial Piece

 5. Hire an editor.
 The best gift you can give your book is to have an experienced editor review it for you.
 You may consider using an editorial service from Balboa Press or hiring a professional editor you find on your own.
 Avoid using someone who won’t be honest with you as an editor, such as your best friend who is afraid of hurting your feelings.
 Editing is a messy, difficult process so it’s important you have someone who will point out both the good and the bad in your manuscript.

 Editing is never easy.
 It’s hard to “kill your darlings” and be forthright with yourself about what is and what isn’t working.
 Swallow your pride and step into the editing process with an open mind.
-In the long run, editing will enhance your book and will allow you to give your readers a book of which you are proud, error free.
+In the long run, editing will enhance your book and will allow you to give your readers a book of which you are proud.